HYMOR: An open-source package for global modal, non-modal, and receptivity analysis in high-enthalpy hypersonic vehicles: Verification cases

 \subsubsection{2D geometries}

-The results from HYMOR are compared with the solution of the inviscid Navier--Stokes equations reported by \citet{carpenter1999accuracy} for a Mach 2.5 flow over a cylinder of radius $R$.
+The results from HYMOR are compared with the solution of the Euler equations reported by \citet{carpenter1999accuracy} for a Mach 2.5 flow over a cylinder of radius $R$.
 Figure~\ref{fig:07} shows that the density and pressure contours obtained with the present solver are in good agreement with the reference solution.

 A subsequent test case compares our solution with the shock-capturing inviscid solution from \citet{sinclair2017theoretical}, with the results shown in figure~\ref{fig:08}.
 This comparison considers flow over a cylinder at Mach numbers 1.7, 2, 3, 4, and 5, following the methodology of \citet{sinclair2017theoretical}.
 Although shock-capturing approaches inherently suffer from accuracy limitations due to the artificial thickness over which shocks are resolved~\citep{carpenter1999accuracy}, the comparison shows satisfactory agreement across all tested Mach numbers when evaluated against the reference solution.